bressco/knowledgebase/docs/index.en.md

-# Welcome to the FAIRagro Knowledgebase!
+# Welcome to the FAIRagro Knowledge Base!

 !!! warning "Note"
     _This page is currently under construction!_

-The **FAIRagro Knowledgebase** is our central resource for questions, guides, tools, and legal issues in research data management (RDM) for the **agrosystem research community**.
+The **FAIRagro Knowledge Base** is our central resource for questions, guides, tools, and legal issues in research data management (RDM) for the **agrosystem research community**.
 Whether you are a researcher, data steward, developer, or simply curious about making agricultural research data more **FAIR** – you’ve come to the right place!

 If you want to learn more about the project, please visit the [FAIRagro website](https://fairagro.net){:target="_blank"}.